Judiciary of Chile: Minister of Appeal

-Criminal Justice System
+Criminal justice system

 Public Ministry

 The Prosecution, or Public Ministry, is an autonomous public organism, whose function is to direct the investigation of the crimes, take the offenders to the Courts, if applicable, and to offer protection to victims and witnesses.

-The Prosecution is not a part of any of the other branches of the government, it's not part of the Congress, the Executive Branch or the Judiciary.
+The Prosecution is not a part of any of the other branches of the government, it is not part of the Congress, the Executive Branch or the Judiciary.

 The institution is organized in 18 Regional Prosecutions, each one of them directed by a regional prosecutor and a directive team.
 The operative units of the 18 Regional Prosecutions are the 150 Local Prosecutions which are distributed throughout the country according to population density.
 Such units are composed by deputy prosecutors, assistant prosecutors and other professionals, such as psychologists, caseworkers, administrative personnel and technicians.

 The criminal system is directed by the prosecutors, who are in charge of the investigation of crimes, directing the labor of the police forces.